ollicle/BBEdit-Extract-Placeholder/README.md

 ## Installation

-Rename the "Extract-Placeholder" directory to "Extract-Placeholder.bbpackage"

-Double click it.
-BBEdit will copy it to the Packages directory of your BBEdit application support directory.
+1. Download and unzip the package: Extract-Placeholder.bbpackage_v1.0.0.zip
+2. Double–click the Extract-Placeholder.bbpackage, BBEdit will prompt you to install (or update), and restart.

+The package file will be copied to the Packages directory in BBEdit’s Application Support directory.
+Delete it from here should you wish uninstall later.

+## Usage

 Invoke the script "Extract placeholder" from BBEdit’s Scripts Menu or ideally assign a keyboard short cut of your choosing.

+## Building the package

+In your Terminal:

+	cd BBEdit-ESLint/
+	make

+to also install the fresh build:

+	make install